sf-wdi-25/notes/week-12-angular/drills/README.md

   end
  ```

+ > Note that the above uses the API namespace.
+You should put it in `app/controllers/api`

 3. The Angular `$http` or `$resource` service to interact with your JSON API endpoints.
 See the module on <a href="https://github.com/sf-wdi-24/modules/tree/master/week-10-angular/day-03/module-02" target="_blank">http and ng-resource</a> for reference.
 Instead of calling an external API, you're now querying your own application's server.